 Take $\eta$ a linear cutoff function between $B'$ and $B$ so that $\Norm{\nabla \eta}{\ell^\infty(E)} \leq c/n$.
 Recall \eqref{eq:int_condAgmon} and that by Lemma~\ref{lem:GammaPhi}, $\Norm{\Gamma^\om(\varphi,\varphi^{-1})}{p,B^\om(x,3n)} \leq c h \Norm{\kappa^\om}{p,B^\om(x,3n)} \leq c h$.
 Hence, using the definition of $m^{\om}(n)$ in Proposition \ref{prop:max_ineq}, \eqref{eq:int_condAgmon} and the equality $\varphi(x)=1,$ there exists $c=c(d',p,q,C_{\mathrm{int}})$ such that

-Moreover, recall that the Green function with killing is trivially bounded from above by the Green function without killing.
+Moreover, recall that the Green's function with killing is trivially bounded from above by the Green's function without killing.
 Hence, as $\rho^\om(y,z)\geq 2n \geq c \rho^{\om}(x,y)$ for any $z \in B\setminus B'$, we may apply Proposition~\ref{prop:green}, which implies that

 Combining this with \eqref{eq:u_pointwise} yields the claim. \end{proof}